nodeshift/nodejs-reference-architecture/docs/development/apifirst.md

 ### Good patterns for building API First Fullstack Node.JS solutions

-1. Preffer generating code from OpenAPI file for both client and server.
+1. Prefer generating code from OpenAPI file for both client and server.
 Generating code based on the specification will ensure that the same types, formats are used.
 This will enable your team to iterate on the specification without worry of getting out of sync.

 2. When making changes in the OpenAPI file change it's [version](https://github.com/OAI/OpenAPI-Specification/blob/main/examples/v3.0/petstore-expanded.yaml#L3).
 Changed version will help others to detect what kind of changes were made.